 Do you generally support this project?
-Yes No
+No.

-Do you have any comments, concerns or questions about this project (including the concept design)?
+docion\2 or questions about this project (including the concept

-Fally support the concept - and this particular proposal.
-Site is well chosen - Must ensure speed limit is physically enforceable the street scape illustrated below suggests an environment which may see children spill over into the roadway for play - I support this a
+Fally support the co proposal.
+Site is w Must ensure speed The streetscape illi- environment which into the roadway for ell chosen - limit is physically enforceable ustrated below suggests an may see children spill over or play - I support this.

-Proposal.
-Site is well chosen-

-Must ensure speed limed a progressing of an

-The street scape Illustrated believen spill over

-into the roadway for play - I support this.

 What street do you live on?
-HAMILTON Street Southern End.
+Hami LTON Street Southern End.

-THE POST OF THE PO

 Contact

-Name:
+Name: E Commence of the Commence of

 Email:

 Thank you for your input.

 Disclaimer: The information contained in this publication is provided in good faith and believed to be accurate at time

 of publication.
 The Town shall in no way be liable for any loss sustained or incurred by anyone relying on the information.
 January 2018

-A REDITION OF THE
+RE E